mobile-michel/13-simple-blog/content/index.md

 ### Folder structure

 - templates in /content
+- documentation in /content/doc with aside navigation
-- blog & doc in /content/blog + /content/doc
+- blog in /content/blog with pagination navigation
 - layouts in /_layouts
 - includes in /_includes with /components
 - JSON files in /_data